nfmoore/azure-databricks-containers-mlops-example-scenarios/README.md

 - **Model Development:** this includes core components of the model development process such as experiment tracking and model registration.
 An Azure Databricks Workspace will be used to develop three ML Flow models to generate predictions, access data drift and determine outliers.

 - **Model Deployment:** this includes implementing a CI/CD pipeline with GitHub Actions to package the three ML Flow models as an API for model serving.
-BentoML will be used to containerise the web API for deployment on separate Azure Kubernetes clusters for Staging and Production respectivally.
+BentoML will be used to containerise the web API for deployment on separate Azure Kubernetes clusters for Staging and Production respectively.

 - **Model Monitoring:** this includes using Azure Monitor for containers to monitor the health and performance of the API.
 In addition, Log Analytics will be used to monitor data drift and outliers by analysing log telemetry.